YOUTH PIANO COMPETITION

 CATEGORY "C" - 16 to 21 years old

-Preliminary Round (Online)
+Preliminary Round (by recordings)

 Participants of all categories must submit a video recording performing a free choice repertoire (max duration 15 minutes, representing two contrasting compositions of Baroque, Classical, Romantic or Contemporary** Era.